Indian Rice Pudding

 How to make Indian Rice Pudding (Stepwise Photos)

-1. Pour ½ cup water and 4 cups milk (or 5 cups if not using rice flour) to a heavy bottom pot.
-Bring it to a gentle boil on a medium heat.
+1. Pour 5 cups milk to a heavy bottom pot.
+Bring to a gentle boil on a medium heat.
 Meanwhile rinse half cup rice, drain the water and add it to the hot milk.

 2. Cook on a medium heat, stirring often at the bottom and sides. until the rice is soft, and slightly mushy.
 It takes me 20 mins to reach this stage.